SeldonIO/MLServer/docs/user-guide/adaptive-batching.md

 )
 ```

-is recived as follows in the batched request in the server:
+is received as follows in the batched request in the server:
 ```python
 types.RequestInput(
     name="parameters-np",